God Help Us

 Realistic Prayer

-You cannot expect God to give you everything you want and then, if you don’t get it right away, stomp your feet and say you don’t believe in him anymore.
+You cannot expect a Divine Parent to give you everything you want and then, if you don’t get it right away, stomp your feet and say you don’t believe in him anymore.
 Genuine prayer is mature and sincere.
 It is spiritual in its intent and it is reasonable.
 Accordingly, the answers to your prayers will appear in the context of spiritual realities and divine values.

 Don’t get discouraged because you think nothing is happening.
 Your prayers will change you in meaningful and lasting ways over time, especially if you have steadfast faith and absolute confidence in the promises of God.
 Prayers never fail to expand your capacity for receiving spiritual wisdom and spiritual energies.
 Be persistent but reasonable.
 And never doubt the good and just wisdom of God.